-Update, Feb.
-9: This story has been updated with the latest legal developments.
+Update, March 6: This story has been updated with the latest legal and administrative developments.

 President Donald Trump’s executive order — Protecting the Nation from Foreign Terrorist Entry into the United States – imposes a 90-day travel ban, with some exceptions, on the citizens of seven predominately Muslim countries: Iraq, Syria, Iran, Sudan, Libya, Somalia and Yemen.